 Daniel Ralphsson is a dynamic and dedicated singer who has an exceptional talent to interpret complex characters and has so far had a hugely successful career.

 Mr Ralphsson has a solid and extensive musical education.
 He studied composition in Malmö, choir conducting, vocal coaching and classical song at the Royal College of Music in Stockholm and graduated from the Masters programme at the University College of Opera in Stockholm.
 During his training he was also involved in several opera productions including the world premiers of both Bridgend Blues (Olov Olofsson) and Nätverket (Sven-David Sandström), and in roles such as Sailor in Dido and Aeneas at Confidencen and Tom Rakewall in The Rake’s Progress.

 Daniel Ralphsson made his debut at the Royal Opera House in Stockholm performing Dr Blind in Die Fledermaus.
-He went on to perform Nobleman of Brabant in Lohengrin, Pang and Monostatos in an exciting new production of The Magic Flute at this highly prestigious venue.
+He went on to perform Nobleman of Brabant in Lohengrin, Pang in Turandot and Monostatos in an exciting new production of The Magic Flute at this highly prestigious venue.

 Mr Ralphsson regularly performs and shares his talent in churches across Sweden, singing works by among others Mozart, Bach, Schubert, Charpentier, Monteverdi.
 His recital repertoire is varied and spans everything from Schubert to Ives.

 Daniel Ralphsson’s coming and recent engagements includes Monostatos in The Magic Flute, First Jew in Salome and Goro in Madame Butterfly, all three at the Royal Opera House in Stockholm.

 - Brabantische Edle in Lohengrin (Wagner)

 - Spoletta in Tosca (Puccini)

 - Tim Jones in Bridgend Blues (Olofsson)